 I began teaching classes and I noticed a lack of diversity and accessibility in most yoga studios and offerings in classes.
 I also wanted to learn more about trauma-sensitive teaching along with creating a space that was inclusive and welcoming for everybody.
 I then trained with Amber Karnes of Body Positive Yoga and became a Certified Accessible Yoga teacher in 2019.

-My intention is to further develop my craft in 2020 by studying with Jules Mitchell MS, CMT,ERYT500.
+I am extremely excited to further develop my craft in 2020 by studying with Jules Mitchell MS, CMT,ERYT500.
 Her unique approach incorporates biomechanics with the modern application of yoga asana.
 This involves balancing the somatic aspects of yoga with current exercise science.
 I believe every individual is unique and teaching yoga should be a collaborative, creative process between teacher and student.

 I opened The Bee's Knees Yoga Studio because I wanted to bring more diversity to yoga spaces and create a space that was welcoming and inclusive.
 I wanted to make yoga more accessible to all students, regardless of ability or background.
 When I am not at the studio, I am appreciating a joy-filled, quiet life at home with my wife, Angel, our son, Jackson, and 3 goofy rescue pups.